Nattokinase and Stroke Research: Understanding the Evidence

 Dissolves Fibrin

 Platelets and red blood cells adhere to a scaffold of fibrin bridges.
 NK has fibrinolytic properties that can dissolve the fibrin bridges and allow blood flow to resume.
-It is interesting to note that TPA and NK are both serine proteases.
-Proteases are enzymes that can cleave peptide bonds in proteins.

-Ahn et al. showed that NK prevented the formation of a blood clot and hastened the dissolution of blood clots in an experimental stroke in animals resulting in improved blood flow in all brain regions.[1]
+Ahn et al. showed that NK prevented the formation of a blood clot and hastened the dissolution of blood clots in an experimental stroke in animals, resulting in improved blood flow in all brain regions.[1]

 Wang et al. also demonstrated a 54-68% reduction in infarct volumes in both low and high-dose NK doses in gerbils.
 A low dose (4mg/day) of NK was also shown to decrease inflammation following strokes.
 [4]